Why Study Here?

-Our students have the necessary competencies to write professional certification examinations at the end of their third year (for Diagnostic Cytology, Diagnostic Medical Ultrasound, Respiratory Therapy) or fourth year (for Nuclear Medicine Technology, Radiological Technology).
+Our students have the necessary competencies to write professional certification examinations at the end of their third year (Diagnostic Medical Ultrasound and Respiratory Therapy) or fourth year (for Nuclear Medicine Technology, Radiological Technology).
 Students who are eligible and choose to graduate from the program after three years will receive a Diploma in Health Science.

 Learn hands-on in small classes

 You'll work with the latest medical technology in the Maritimes' largest health-care facility, alongside some of the best medical professionals in the country.
 Core courses in the BHSc program include:

 - Health Care Ethics

 There is an 8 week clinical practicum in May/June of Year 1, 2, and 3.

 The senior year of the BHSc provides enhanced flexibility for students through several on-line and individually supervised course offerings.